saberkhoshdel/TDI_Project/README.md

 Summary:
-Visualize building energy and GHG intensities per building type Planner tool: set goals for GHG reductions using a mix of energy efficiency rebates and renewable power purchase
+Visualize building energy and GHG intensities per building type Find a new proposed building carbon footprint using building type and square footage Planner tool: set goals for GHG reductions using a mix of energy efficiency rebates and renewable power purchase